 Grand Juries

-If you’re under investigation or facing serious criminal charges, you may hear the term “grand jury” and wonder what it means for your case.
-Grand juries operate largely behind closed doors and can feel mysterious or intimidating, especially because the defense plays virtually no role in the process.
+If you're under investigation or facing serious criminal charges, you might encounter the term “grand jury” and wonder what it really means for your case.
+Grand jury proceedings are notoriously secretive, and they can feel intimidating—especially since the defense plays little to no role in the process.

 1. Charging Grand Jury

-• Quickly approve charges based on the prosecutor’s version of events.
+Approves charges based on the prosecutor's presentation

-• Eliminate the need for a preliminary hearing.
+Eliminates the need for a preliminary hearing

 2. Investigative Grand Jury

-• Operate over several months or even years.
+Operate over many months or even years

 Jury Trial vs. Bench Trial: How to Choose the Best Option for Your Case